 If your Thanksgiving experience is similar to ours, you grew up with yams (or sweet potatoes) covered in toasted marshmallows.
-While that version of sweet potatoes is nostalgic – with its gooey and crispy layer of marshmallows, I’ve since come to love a more complex flavor pairing which marries sweet, spicy and tangy.
-That’s what we’ve created with these simple Thanksgiving yams.
+While that version of sweet potatoes is nostalgic – with its gooey and crispy layer of marshmallows, I’ve since come to love this version of Thanksgiving yams better.

 Trying new things

-Our Thanksgiving yams are easy to make and provide a fresh spin on an old favorite.
 Thanksgiving is my favorite holiday…it’s all about the food and the people.
 It just doesn’t get better than that, and with these Thanksgiving yams nothing is lost.
-They are just as comforting and even more flavorful than my old, pre-paleo favorite.
 Switching to a real food lifestyle has been a constant reminder that stepping out of my comfort zone and trying new things, taking some risks and being open minded often leads to some new and exciting experiences.

 Simple ingredients + easy to make